COVID-19 Health and Safety Resources for Families

 - Coronavirus (COVID-19) Information: The Transportation Security Administration has released travel guidelines for during the pandemic.

-- Prevent COVID-19: How to Protect Yourself From the Coronavirus: Understanding how the virus spreads is important to protect yourself from it.
+- Prevent COVID-19: How to Protect Yourself From the Coronavirus: Understanding how the virus spreads is important to protecting yourself from it.

 - Coronavirus Prevention: Wearing a face mask when you are in public or around people outside of your home is an important way to prevent the spread of the virus.